Why do you need a Disaster Recovery Plan (DRP)?

 4. Make the move to Hosted Telecoms

-Where do you start with disaster recovery planning?
+Where do you start with business disaster recovery plan?

 Once you have considered the above you can begin to construct your business disaster recovery plan.
 As simple as this sounds, start by evaluating the core elements of your system setup and determine the importance of each one.
 You can then easily establish the likely implications should an element fail.